 Church of the Creator and a member of a racist Skinhead group called The Hated, are charged with illegally selling 11 guns to police informants.
 Carafa gave one informant 60 pounds of urea to use in building him a bomb, but never said what the bomb was for.
 Police say they moved in before the alleged bombing plot developed further because they were concerned about the pair's activities.
 They taped Orler saying in a phone call that he was seeking people in Europe to help him go underground.
-Orler is sentenced to more than 10 years in prison, while Carafa draws seven.
+Orler is sentenced to more than 10 years in prison.
+Carafa draws a seven-year sentence and is released in April 2011.